Universidad de Cuenca

 Courses and Credits

 Students will earn a total of 18 academic credits for the successful completion of this program.
 All courses are taught in Spanish.
 Grades will be sent to the Earlham Registrar and will be included in the student's GPA.
-Courses include Intensive Spanish (8 credits), “The Sounds of Spanish” (4 credits), Spanish Grammar (3 credits), and an Elective (3 credits).
+Courses include Intensive Spanish (8 credits), Andean Travel Narrative: From Colonial Through Modern Times OR a Spanish course at the University of Cuenca for students with lower-level Spanish (3 credits), Topics in Latin American Culture (3 credits), Being Abroad: Multimedia Journal and Reflection of Experience in Ecuador (1 credit), and an Elective course (3 credits).
 Elective courses that are offered through the Spanish for Foreign Students Program include: • Literatura Latinoamericana Contemporánea; • Literatura Hispanoamericana; • Literatura de la Mujer en América Latina; • Realidad Latinoamericana; • Cultura y Civilización de Latinoamérica; • Cultura y Literatura Indígena de los Andes; y • Kichwa.

 During the orientation week in Quito as well as Cuenca, students will have the opportunity to explore the cities and familiarize themselves with the distinctive historical districts, landmarks, transportation systems, and cultural centers.
 During the semester, various mini-seminars, special guest speakers and cultural excursions are planned that focus on anthropological, political and social topics.
 Some excursions will be day trips and others will require over-night stays.